SORMAS-Foundation/SORMAS-Project/docs/CONTRIBUTING.md

 If you have problems setting up a SORMAS server or your development environment, don't know how a specific functionality in SORMAS is supposed to work, or have any other request that is not directly associated with a bug report, change or feature request, a support request is likely the correct type of issue for your concern.
 Alternatively, you can join our [Gitter channel](https://gitter.im/SORMAS-Project) and ask your question over there which might potentially give you a quicker and more comfortable way to talk about your request.
 If your request is about a specific problem, please make sure to provide as much information as possible.

+### Epic

+The development team uses an epic as umbrella for large change or feature streams that are linked together.
+Within the epic the included issues are linked in the **Tasks** section.

 ## Contributing to the Project